trinhudo/Matlab-code-LCOMM-2018/README.md

+## Note:
+This code was tested on my computer and found to be error-free.
+Please practise using YALMIP and solvers such as SPDT-3, MOSEK, and others before running the code.
+Thank you very much.

 ## Paper
 Tri-Nhu Do, Van-Dinh Nguyen, Oh-Soon Shin, and Beongku An, "Simultaneous Uplink and Downlink Transmissions for Wireless Powered Communication Networks," *IEEE Communications Letters*, 2018
 doi: 10.1109/LCOMM.2018.2885303